Zimmerman verdict under scrutiny from U.S. attorney general, protesters

 The shooting in the central Florida town of Sanford on February 26, 2012, prompted street demonstrations last year when police initially declined to arrest Zimmerman, and the verdict triggered a new wave of marches from critics saying Zimmerman racially profiled Martin as a criminal.

-Zimmerman's defence lawyers complained race was wrongly injected into the case and that Zimmerman acted in self-defence, accusing civil rights leaders of inflaming racial passions with their calls for a federal investigation of Zimmerman on civil rights grounds.
+Zimmerman's defense lawyers complained race was wrongly injected into the case and that Zimmerman acted in self-defense, accusing civil rights leaders of inflaming racial passions with their calls for a federal investigation of Zimmerman on civil rights grounds.

 In California, police and civic leaders braced for unrest while appealing for calm on Tuesday after nearly two dozen protesters in Los Angeles and Oakland were arrested during a second night of civil disturbances sparked by the not guilty verdict.